 They have some annotations that they can add like that on the fly.
 But if there's anything bigger, like if, if they come in one night, and realize that the customer has totally rearranged the furniture, you know, they'll basically they can create a ticket for us to go with remap.
 And we can do all that remotely.
 And it's kind of like the next day, you know, we would go look in and see what,

 so you're working with an existing map, it makes sense for this kind of thing.
 So you can localize

 So you forked specific things, and I've improved them internally.
 Exactly.
-Which, which Ross are using are using Ross one are using Ross two.
+Which, which ROS are using are using ROS 1 are using ROS 2.

-Yeah, so we're using Ross one.
-We haven't yet seen a lot of other people switch to Ross two for, you know, live deploy the customer sites, applications yet we're seeing a lot of interesting traction there and sort of new things getting started with Ross two, but we haven't yet seen all the level of limit that we'd like to see before switching would make a move.
+Yeah, so we're using ROS 1.
+We haven't yet seen a lot of other people switch to ROS 2 for, you know, live deploy the customer sites, applications yet we're seeing a lot of interesting traction there and sort of new things getting started with ROS two, but we haven't yet seen all the level of limit that we'd like to see before switching would make a move.

 Gotcha.
 How?
-How has it been working with Ross stack for you?
+How has it been working with ROS stack for you?
 Like, what are your?
 I don't know, just how, what are your impressions of yeltsin?

 yet.
 But it's something we've thought about.
 One of the, I'd say two of the major areas there that we've that we've added is one kind of just overhauling a lot of the innards of move base to make things more reliable.